UK | 2011 | Directed by Steve McQueen

 Logline: A thirtysomething man has his carefully cultivated private life – and sex addiction – disrupted when his emotionally fragile and needy younger sister arrives unannounced.

 Steve McQueen’s second feature after the harrowing prison movie Hunger, also starring Michael Fassbender, is just as simple, just as confronting, just as powerful.
 Whereas religion and survival formed an uneasy relationship in Hunger, in Shame sex and love share the same bed, as entwined as they are at each other’s throats.
 McQueen co-wrote the screenplay with playwright Abi Morgan.
-Originally intending to shoot the movie in the UK, McQueen couldn’t get the financing, and instead moved the production to New York City where he shot principal photography in just 25 days.
+Originally intending to shoot the movie in the UK, McQueen couldn’t get the financing, and instead moved the production to New York City where he shot principal photography in just twenty-five days.

 When his troubled sister Sissy (Carey Mulligan) bursts his lifestyle bubble, old wounds are scratched.
 The audience never finds out their background, but one can assume there was probably abuse.
 Both Brandon and Sissy have intimacy issues.
 They have a problem with self-control and self-esteem.
 A pivotal and key scene has Sissy performing a torch version of New York, New York whilst her brother, and his opportunist boss, sit at a nearby table sipping martinis.
 A tear escapes Brandon’s eye.
 Sissy sings with her heart on her sleeve.
 The scene has more subtext than you can shake an olive branch at.